pyca/cryptography/docs/contributing.rst

 Most projects' APIs are designed with a philosophy of "make easy things easy, and make hard things possible".
-One of the perils of writing cryptographic code is that secure code looks just like insecure code, and it's results are almost always indistinguishable.
+One of the perils of writing cryptographic code is that secure code looks just like insecure code, and its results are almost always indistinguishable.
 As a result ``cryptography`` has, as a design
 philosophy: "make it hard to do insecure things".
 Here are a few strategies for API design which should be both followed, and should inspire other API choices: